xstr-me/api-spec/.github/instructions/workspace.instructions.md

 - When in doubt, ask the user about their operating system

 ## Project Documentation Standards
-When creating project completion or milestone documentation:
+When completing features or bugfixes, generate documentation at the end:
-1. Create the documentation file (e.g., PROJECT-COMPLETE.md)
+1. Create the documentation file after completing the feature/bugfix work
-2. Get the current commit hash: `git rev-parse --short HEAD`
+2. Use feature name or issue reference for naming when possible
-3. Move the file to the `changelogs/` directory with the commit hash in the name
+3. Move the file to the `changelogs/` directory with appropriate naming
-4. Format: `DOCUMENT-NAME-{SHORT_HASH}.md` (e.g., `PROJECT-COMPLETE-e36c3d0.md`)
+4. Format: `{FEATURE-NAME|ISSUE-REF}.md` (e.g., `FEATURE-auth-system.md` or `ISSUE-123.md`)
+5. If no specific feature name or issue reference, use descriptive name: `{DESCRIPTION}.md`
-5. Commit the renamed file in the changelogs directory
+6. Commit the renamed file in the changelogs directory

 ## General Guidelines
 Coding standards, domain knowledge, and preferences that AI should follow.